ddgarrett/mbos/README.md

 trying to get one below $8) versus the original IBM PC which cost $1,565 (equivalent to $4,455 in 2020).

 The Raspberry Pi Pico probably deserves an OS much better than this, but hey, it's a start :-)

+### Main Goals

+1. Allow multiple "services" to be run on a single microprocess, as defined in a .json file

+2. Allow "plug and play" additions of other microprocessors, Pico and non-Pico